emptymonkey/shelljack/README.md

 To help with the heavy lifting, I've written two supporting libraries that are both needed by _shelljack_:

 * [_ptrace_do_](https://github.com/emptymonkey/ptrace_do): A ptrace library for easy syscall injection in Linux.
-* [_ctty_](https://github.com/emptymonkey/ctty): A library and tool for discovering and mapping Controlling TTYs in Linux.
+* [_ctty_](https://github.com/emptymonkey/ctty): A library and tool for discovering and mapping of Controlling TTYs in Linux.

 In addition, I've also written another tool that isn't needed by _shelljack_, but helps with tty forensics.